 It’s important to understand that improving your body composition should not just be about fat loss and achieving a healthy weight.

-It should be about decreasing fat and increasing your muscle mass.
+It should be about decreasing body fat percentage and increasing your lean muscle mass.

 Our Recommended Body Composition Exercises